CONP-PCNO/conp-dataset/tests/README.md

 A major limitation of secrets is that authenticated datasets cannot be tested on pull requests due to privacy issues.
 Indeed, malicious users could easily retrieve secrets by making a pull requests.

-To avoid this problematic, the user making a pull request on an authenticated dataset can set up secrets for the dataset in its CircleCI account.
+To avoid this problem, the user making a pull request on an authenticated dataset can set up secrets for the dataset in its CircleCI account.

 #TODO
 Otherwise, the pull requests for authenticated datasets should be merged into a devel branch to assure their proper functioning.